The foremost problem facing single mothers today is their lack of income to meet their most basic needs.

 MO HealthNet offers health care coverage for Missouri’s low-income residents who meet the program’s eligibility requirements — and they are as follows

-— for children with family incomes up to 305% of poverty, or about $71,800 for a family of four
+MO HealthNet for KidsFor children with family incomes up to 300% of poverty, or about $61,300 for a family of three

 As Missouri is not expanding Medicaid coverage, many uninsured adults who would have been newly-eligible for Medicaid will remain without a coverage option.
 However, you may still be able to get financial assistance to pay for coverage in the marketplace.

-The Missouri CCAP provides assistance with payment for child care on a sliding fee basis for eligible parents.
-The purpose of is to enable families to gain employment and remain employed.
+Missouri CCAP assists eligible families with payments for child care in Missouri.
+The purpose of this program is to help cover the cost of child care so that parents are able to gain employment and remain employed.

 The program pays for part of the child care costs, and you co-pay for a portion based on the size of the family, the amount of your income, and the number of children in care.

 Funding is limited and there is often a waiting list in place.
-To check your eligibility, you may contact your local Family Support Division (FSD) office.1
+To check your eligibility, you may contact your local Family Support Division (FSD) office.01

-Women, Infants and Children (WIC) is a special supplemental nutrition program for pregnant, breast feeding and postpartum women, infants and children up to age 5 who meet the income eligibility guidelines.2
+Women, Infants and Children (WIC) is a special supplemental nutrition program for pregnant, breast feeding and postpartum women, infants and children up to age 5 who meet the income eligibility guidelines.02

 In order to qualify, you must be a resident of the state of Missouri and be individually determined by a health professional to be “at nutrition risk”.